 Arts & Sciences or Global Health

-As part of the Arts & Sciences or Global Health curriculum pathway students can select modules (courses) offered by the School of Arts & Humanities, School of Biomedical & Health Sciences, School of Law, School of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or School of Social Science & Public Policy.
+As part of the Arts & Sciences or Global Health curriculum pathway students can select modules (courses) offered by the Faculty of Arts & Humanities, Faculty of Life Sciences & Medicine, School of Law, Faculty of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or Faculty of Social Science & Public Policy.
 All course selections are subject to approval by King's College and not guaranteed.

-Students wishing to take a more specific focus can choose one of the many tracks offered by the university by simply indicating this on the first line within their letter of intent.
-Students participating in any of the tracks are required to take certain courses during their time abroad and are given priority for those classes over other students who are not following a particular track.
-Please see the courses tab for more information.
-Track options include:
+Students wishing to take a more specific focus can choose the Global Health track offered by the university.
+Students participating in this track are required to take the Global Health & Social Medicine modules during their time abroad and are given priority for those classes over other students who are not following this track.

 Students must have a minimum grade point average of 3.30.

 Minimum Admissions Prerequisites